Looking for a job while employed is no easy task. Use these tips to maximize your job search during the holiday season.

-The smell of fresh-baked cookies with pine needles.
-Favorite carols play on the radio while mom and dad trim the tree.
+The smell of fresh-baked cookies mixed with pine needles.
+Your favorite carols play on the radio while mom and dad trim the tree.
 Yes, that joyful time of the year is finally here.
 While taking a long, needed rest from work, why not dust off the resume and look for new career opportunities?
 While it can be easier to find a new job when you’re already employed, don’t make the mistake of thinking the job-search process is simple.
 Juggling work deadlines and family obligations with job-seeking activities is challenging.
 That’s why taking advantage of your vacation may come in handy.
 Here's how to jumpstart your job search while still enjoying your holiday break.

-Organize your time.
+Organize your time

-Maintain your confidentiality.
+Maintain your confidentiality

 Confidentiality is the number one mistake employees make when searching for a new job while employed.
 Remember, telling the truth doesn’t mean you have to tell the whole truth.
 Keep some things to yourself.
 Some managers may not take the news well and will react poorly.
 This may result in losing a promotion or not getting a raise.
-Worse yet, the news may land you on the layoff list, since the boss thinks you’re leaving.
+Worse yet, the news may land you on the layoff list, since the boss thinks you’re leaving anyway.
 Career coaches advise against advertising your job search on job boards and suggest relying on your network instead.
 This is where rubbing elbows may pay off.

-Invest in your career.
+Invest in your career

 Sometimes it may not be about looking for a job but preparing yourself for future possibilities instead.
 Use the holiday season to renew certifications, take a class or two to increase your skills, or visit the local college career center for advice.
 Most universities and colleges offer two-week classes in many elective subjects.
 This may be a great time to learn social media management or office productivity.

-Sometimes you will put your best foot forward, polish the resume to a spit-shine, and prepare for the craziest of interview questions but the job just isn’t there.
+Sometimes you will put your best foot forward, polish your resume to a spit-shine, and prepare for the craziest of interview questions, but the job just isn’t there.
 Companies often halt or slow hiring during the end of the year to save time and money.
 Don’t take it too hard if you can’t find a job or are turned down.
 The preparation and training will help in the future.

 On the other hand, juggling time off with family, holiday planning, and searching for a job isn’t the easiest of tasks.
 Sometimes the demands of life overtake the importance of the search.
 Don’t let this dissuade you.
 Time management requires practice, and the attention to scheduling your holiday vacation will help build these skills for later use.